mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *teamwork divides the task and doubles the success.*
+> *there is nothing that wastes the body like worry, and one who has any faith in god should be ashamed to worry about anything whatsoever.*

 </div>
 <!-- quote-end -->